Hard Steel

 Hard Steel is a 1942 British drama film directed by Norman Walker and starring Wilfrid Lawson, Betty Stockfeld and John Stuart.
-It was based on the novel Steel Saraband by Roger Dataller.
+It was written by Lydia Hayward based on the novel Steel Saraband by Roger Dataller.
 The film was one of four made by G.H.W.
 Productions backed by the Rank Organisation.

+Premise

-The film follows the rise of an ambitious steel worker as he is appointed to run his local steel mill.
-He soon outrages the employees with his ruthless behaviour - and his negligence leads to the accidental death of one of the workers.
+An ambitious steel worker is appointed to run his local steel mill.
+He soon outrages the employees with his ruthless behaviour – and his negligence leads to the accidental death of one of the workers.
 As the Second World War breaks out he realises what he has become, and seeks a chance of redemption.